-The Company has incurred a loss for the year amounting to Saudi Riyals ("SR") 2.1 million (2019: SR 2.9 million) and has negative operating cashflows of SR 0.3 million during the current year (2019: SR 2.3 million).
-Further, as at December 31, 2020, the Company has accumulated losses amounting to SR 23.4 million (2019: SR 54.7 million) which is approximately 37% (2019: 54%) of the share capital of the Company.
+The Company has incurred a loss for the year amounting to Saudi Riyals ("SR") 2.4 million (2020: SR 2.1 million) and has negative operating cashflows of SR 4.9 million during the current year (2020: SR 0.3 million).
+Further, as at December 31, 2021, the Company has accumulated losses amounting to SR 25.8 million (2020: SR 23.4 million) which is approximately 41% (2020: 37%) of the share capital of the Company.
 It is expected that, in future, the Company may breach the Regulation for Companies requirement pertaining to accumulated losses not exceeding 50% of the share capital of the Company and accordingly may not be able to continue its operations.
-Further, as at December 31, 2020, the Company is also in breach of capital adequacy ratio specified in the prudential rules issued by CMA.
-This breach may result in suspension of the Company's license by the CMA (also see note 16).
 These conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-However, the management believes that it has sufficient liquidity to settle its liabilities and the Company will continue as a going concern for the next twelve months.
-Moreover, the management has a plan to dispose-off its investments over the period of next three years and reduce its share capital significantly and become a Company licensed to provide only arranging services.
-This will improve the accumulated losses situation and the Company will become compliant with the requirements of the Regulation for Companies.
-Further, it is expected that the receivable balance from one of the shareholders will be settled during the next twelve months which will improve the capital adequacy ratio of the Company.
+However, the management believes that it will have sufficient liquidity to settle its liabilities and the Company will continue as a going concern for the next twelve months as it is expected that the receivable balance from one of the shareholders will be settled during the next twelve months which will improve the capital adequacy ratio of the Company.
 Accordingly, these financial statements have been prepared on a going concern basis.

-These financial statements were approved and authorised for issue by the Board of Directors of the Company on April 19, 2021.
+These financial statements were approved and authorised for issue by the Board of Directors of the Company on May 25, 2022.